Arrow's team includes our staff, faculty, mentors, and extended leadership network with over 100 volunteer team members.

 Residential Team Leader

 Gretchen leads our residential team as well as serving as a leadership partner.
 A graduate of Bethel Seminary’s M. Div program and an Arrow leader of the 7th Class, Gretchen’s desire is to serve leaders as they engage the Arrow journey, coming alongside them as they encounter God's loving and powerful shaping.
 Gretchen also brings God's message of transformation in Christ through conferences and retreats.
 Randy, her husband, works in the hospitality and design field, and they reside just outside Minneapolis, Minnesota.

 Rev. Doug Ward

 Doug has served in pastoral ministry at Kanata Baptist Church Ottawa since 1984.
 His focus in ministry has been preaching, teaching and leadership development.
 He works on Parliament Hill with MP's and members of the Ambassadorial community attempting to shape and influence leaders lives.
-Doug is an Arrow Associate Team member responsible for mentoring and serving as a leadership partner.
+Doug is an Arrow Associate Team member responsible for coaching and developing our leadership partners.
 Doug and his wife Meredith, have three adult daughters, three sons-in-law, and lots of pictures of grandchildren.
 He is an ardent golfer, a frustrated hockey player and loves Arsenal football.

 A life-changing experience traveling the world as an intern and researcher with Campus Crusade for Christ speaker and author Josh McDowell ‘infected’ him with the call to vocational ministry.